f4exb/sdrangel/plugins/channelrx/demodadsb/readme.md

 * What category of airspaces should be displayed.
 * The distance (in kilometres), from the location set under Preferences > My Position, at which airspaces will be displayed on the map.
 Displaying too many airspaces will slow down drawing of the map.
 * Whether NAVAIDs, such as VORs, are displayed on the map.
+* Whether callsigns as said by ATC (E.g. Speedbird) are used on the map instead of the airline ICAO designator (E.g. BAW).
 * Whether aircraft photos are displayed for the highlighted aircraft.
 * The timeout, in seconds, after which an aircraft will be removed from the table and map, if an ADS-B frame has not been received from it.
 * The font used for the table.
 * Whether demodulator statistics are displayed (primarily an option for developers).
 * Whether the columns in the table are automatically resized after an aircraft is added to it.
 If unchecked, columns can be resized manually and should be saved with presets.
+* The transistion altitude in feet for use in ATC mode.
+Below the TA, altitude will be displayed.
+Above the TA flight levels will be displayed.

 You can also enter an [aviationstack](https://aviationstack.com/product) API key, needed to download flight information (such as departure and arrival airports and times).